24 releases (14 stable)

 Mesh Network Protocol for embedded devices

 This is the low speed mesh network protocol.
 It allows to turn almost any kind of MCU device + Radio module device into a mesh node.
 It is designed to be lightweight, easy to use and portable to many plaftorms.
-The protocol uses serial port of your MCU in order to communicate with radio modulee connected to it.
+The protocol may use variety of radio modules.

-The protocol has been tested with radio modules JDY-40 during the development, and potentially can use radio modules with similar UART interface, which might be:
+The protocol has been tested with radio modules JDY-40 during the development, and potentially can use other radio modules, which might be or your choice:

 • JDY-41